 Moving into a new house is one of the biggest organisational challenges in a person’s life.
 There are a lot of things to consider – the distance between properties, all the big and small items you have to physically move, not to mention the change that comes with all this.
 So, the Fantastic Services team has made this detailed guide full of helpful tips for moving into a new house.

+Extra nerves, haste, irritability, unwillingness, and many other negative feelings will be an inevitable part of this day.
 A systematic packing and wrapping process increases your efficiency on the day of the move.
 The responsibilities you’ll need to take on will be too many to count, so a plan can help.
-Extra nerves, haste, irritability, unwillingness, and many other negative feelings will be an inevitable part of this day.

 To be even more certain that you won’t miss anything, invest in a large notebook that can hold anything from checklists to vital invoices.
 Make sure you’ll be able to hold important documents in the notebook as well.
 Having a book dedicated to the move will make the process of going through the “To-do list” much easier.

-3. Calculate moving costs
+2. Calculate moving costs

 Contact all your family members and spread the news about your move.
 This might prove to be quite a tricky move, but it’s also a smart one because hey, you never know – you might just be able to convince them to help you out with the moving!

-6. Hire a moving company
+4. Hire a moving company

 If you do hire movers, be sure to read the fine print and find out if they have any unusual rules.
 Avoid moving on Fridays and bank holidays when removal firms are in high demand and will be stretched out (and may charge more).
 For a less stressful move, opt for off-peak times such as mid-week.

 5. Ask for help

 Helpers can be split up into shifts!
 If you succeed to acquire enough helping hands, divide them into groups.
 For example, you can ask the first shift to show up during your packing and decluttering day to help.
 The second shift can come on moving day to help you load all items in the truck.
 The third shift can help with unloading the boxes in the new place and even help with unpacking.
 And don’t forget to treat your helpers with some pizza and drinks afterwards.

-09. Notify your landlord
+6. Notify your landlord

 If you are currently renting, notify your landlord by using the proper notice conditions in your tenancy agreement.
 Most would ask you to notify the landlord about your move one month in advance.
 If you don’t abide by this rule, you might not get your security deposit back.